GoldenEye 007: The Klobb

 During development, this weapon was called the Skorpion VZ/61 after its real-world counterpart but was changed due to legal reasons.
-The weapon was renamed the "Spyder" but had to be changed again for legal reasons, as the name itself is trademarked by a paintball manufacturer of the same name before finally, being renamed as the Klobb.
+The weapon was renamed the "Spyder" but had to be changed again for legal reasons, as the name itself is trademarked by a paintball manufacturer of the same name before finally, being renamed as the Klobb, in reference to Rare's Nintendo-side producer and contact at the time.

 The Klobb has been retrospectively described by critics as a memorable aspect of the gameplay of GoldenEye 007, albeit for its negative traits; despite its high rate of fire, it deals a low amount of damage and is extremely inaccurate.
 In a contemporaneous review, Edge remarked that the ability to dual-wield the Klobb is one of the most satisfying moments, and argued that it is likely to be remembered by players unlike the vast majority of video game weapons.
 In their view, imperfection adds both realism and unpredictability to a game, and that the moments created by this were something that designers were beginning to realize were just as valuable as creating a "perfect" weapon.
 Simon Parkin of Eurogamer noted the naming of the Klobb as one of the first times that issues arose over using real-life gun names for in-game weapons, as GoldenEye 007 was one of the first console games to feature 3D firearms.
 Parkin noted that while the invented gun names were "acceptable in the fictional universe of James Bond", he emphasized that "for those games based around real armed forces, the inclusion of brand names was necessary to remain faithful to the source material."
 The gun was included in the video game Too Human as "KLOBB", due to Ken Lobb's association with the game's developers, Silicon Knights.

 The weapon has also been referenced in other games as well.
 In Perfect Dark, the KL01313 is one of the "Classic Weapons" featured as a duplicate of the Klobb with its numbers "01313" spelling the name "KLOBB".
 In the HD remaster GoldenEye 007: Reloaded and the later release 007 Legends, the Kl-033 Mk2 is a submachine gun classified under the Special category.
 The name is an obvious reference to the original Klobb.
 The weapon's name also follows a similar naming convention to the one in Perfect Dark with the 0 as an O and the 3 as a B with it being identified as Mark 2, supposedly as in improvement over the original GoldenEye version.
 It is also referenced in State of Decay, where the description for the Skorpion gives "Klobb" as a nickname for the weapon amongst Network operatives, who favor the gun.